mike325/nvim/README.md

     * [Supertab](https://github.com/ervandew/supertab)

 If you want to deactivate some plugins just comment its line in the init.vim, ex. " Plug 'majutsushi/tagbar'.
-And run `:PlugInstall` all maps and settings will be automatically disable.
+And run `:PlugInstall` and the plugin will not be installed, if you already installed just remove its folder in plugged/{Plugin Name} and all maps and settings will be automatically disable.

 Feel free to change anything to fit your needs!